Office of Violence Prevention

 and contributing factors, and ensure that strategies are responsive to community, and trauma informed.

 OVP monitors the trends and circumstances of violent deaths affecting Los Angeles County to inform decision makers and program planners about ways to prevent and intervene on violence in the community, at home and in the workplace.

 Save the Date!
-OVP Crisis Response Listening Session (NEW!)
+OVP Crisis Response Listening Session

 On September 29, 2020, the Los Angeles County Board of Supervisors directed the Ofice of Violence Prevention to report back with an implemetation plan which would include the creation of a coordinated, community-based Crisis Response and Violence Intervention Program (CRVIP) that is responsive to the needs and assets of individuals and communities impacted by trauma.

 The Office of Violence Prevention (OVP) wants your input to inform the development of this community based program.
 We wll be hosting two listening sessions on Friday, October 23, 2020.

 The Office of Violence Prevention (OVP) is requesting public input on the OVP Early Implementation Strategic Plan; specifically the section of the plan focused on Strategic Priorities, Goals, Objectives and Strategies.
 We need your feedback both on what we propose to do and on the best ways to do it.
 We also want to know which strategies you think we should prioritize in the first year.
 Please provide your input by sending an email to email@example.com or email Andrea Welsing, OVP Director, directly at firstname.lastname@example.org.
 We are accepting public comment and feedback through September 15, 2020.
 Thank you for your interest in the Office of Violence Prevention, we hope you will provide thoughts, comments and recommendations for the plan and that you will continue to be part of our violence prevention and healing efforts as we move forward to implement strategies to prevent violence and promote healing.